leero-ady/filemanager/README.md

     folder.

-    The main motivation for such a file explorer is to find out quickly and access the files which you used way back with help of partailly attributes of it which you remember (like size or extension or directory or substring of the filename)
+    The main motivation for such a file explorer is to find out quickly and access the files which you used way back with help of partial attributes of it, which you remember(like size or extension or directory or substring of the filename).